 Optocoupler Based Isolated Half-Bridge Driver Circuits

 Isolated half-bridge driver circuits can be achieved by using optocouplers, fiber optic cables, and transformers.
-Figure 3 shows the schematic of optocoupler based half-bridge drivers.
 The light-emitting diode (LED), photo-transistor, and Schmitt trigger are the main components in an optocoupler.
 The logic high from the low-power side control circuit is fed into the LED.
 It emits light, which gets incident on the base of the photo-transistor.
 The photo-transistor is optically sensitive, so the light falling on its base region generates an electron-hole pair and turns-on the transistor.
 The voltage drop in the collector terminal of the transistor triggers the Schmitt trigger circuit, and it latches its logic state.
 The Schmitt trigger output is the output of the optocoupler.
 This output will be given to the driver circuit, which directly goes to the switch present in the high-power side half-bridge converter.
 Electrical isolation is obtained between the logic circuit and power circuit by incorporating an optocoupler between them.
 The capacitance between the LED and the photo-transistor sometimes impose retriggering problems at both turn-on and turn-off of the switches.
 This can be prevented by electrically shielding the LED and the photo-transistor.

 Isolated half-bridge drivers are extensively used by electronic appliance manufacturing enterprises.
 Since their main objective is to protect the logic circuit and power circuit from short circuits, shocks, and other hazards, there is always some sort of isolation provided in power electronic circuits between the driver and the digital controllers.
 For your next project, consider using an isolated half-bridge driver to protect logic controllers from faults in the power circuit and to simplify the switching of high-side switches.